 Mehrdad Aghagholizadeh, Ph.D., P.E.

-I am an Assistant Professor of Structural Engineering in the Department of Civil and Environmental Engineering at Loyola Marymount University (LMU) in Los Angeles.
-My background spans academic research, teaching, and professional engineering practice.
-I earned my Ph.D. in Civil Engineering from the University of Central Florida, where my work focused on structural dynamics and rocking systems.
+I earned my Ph.D. in Civil Engineering from the University of Central Florida, where my research focused on structural dynamics and rocking systems.
 Prior to joining LMU, I conducted postdoctoral research at the University of Southern California and served as a Lecturer at Southern Methodist University in Dallas, TX.

 I am a registered Professional Engineer (P.E.).
 My research has been published in leading structural engineering journals and presented at national and international conferences.
 In 2018, I received the American Society of Civil Engineers’ J. James R. Croes Medal for work published in the ASCE Journal of Engineering Mechanics.